Breaking of axial symmetry in excited heavy nuclei as identified in Giant Dipole Resonance data: Photon absorption by nuclei

-The photo-disintegration of nuclei is one of the nuclear reactions studied first ever; soon after it has been recognized as dominating photon absorption by an excitation of the IVGDR.
-This isovector nuclear electric dipole resonance represents a strongly collective oscillation of neutrons against protons.
-The good agreement in the region below 20 MeV seen in Fig.~\ref{fig3} indicates that the first term in Eq. (\ref{eq10}), a Lorentzian in accordance to the classical electric dipole sum rule (TRK, \cite{ku25}) is a good ansatz to describe the IVGDR.
-Although it is not a distinct quantum level, but a sum of densely packed levels resonantly enhanced near the ‘pole energy’ $E_r=E_0$ of Eq. (\ref{eq12}), it is described well.
-Derived from Eq. (\ref{eq7}), but now applied to a wide giant ‘doorway’ forming an envelope over narrow electric dipole states excited by E1 radiation, Eq. (\ref{eq11}) is used for the parameterization of the IVGDR.
-The possibility of a Lorentzian was predicted theoretically \cite{do72} and tested numerically at hand of data for a few nuclei \cite{go77}.
-For the sum of $k$ Lorentzians, with $k$ characterizing an eventual split, the main term of Eq. (\ref{eq10}), the classical sum rule, is divided equally into $k$ fractions, assuring normalization:
+Although the IVGQR is not a distinct quantum level, but a sum of densely packed levels resonantly enhanced, it can be described by a sum of Lorentzians \cite{da64}.
+The possibility of a Lorentzian was tested numerically at hand of data for a few nuclei \cite{go77}.
+Derived from Eq. (\ref{eqsig}), but now applied to a wide giant ‘collective mode’ forming an envelope over narrow electric dipole states excited by E1 radiation, Eq. (\ref{eqdIE}) will be used for the parameterization of the IVGDR, with $k$ characterizing a deformation induced split.
+For the sum of $k$ Lorentzians, the main term of Eq. (\ref{eqIE1}), the classical sum rule for E1, is divided equally into $k$ fractions, assuring a normalization of the integrated strength: